 In this case, we are talking about Maderuelo , in Segovia.
 This town in Castilla Y León is located at the entrance of the Hoces del Río Riaza by the Linares del Arroyo reservoir, very close to Ayllón, on the border with the province of Soria.
 Maderuelo , in this way, stands to offer perfect views of the Hoces del Río Riaza.

 What makes Maderuelo one of the most beautiful towns in Castilla Y León and Spain?
-Simply, the state of conservation of its medieval town, which has earned it to be declared a Historic-Artistic Site.
-Its main door already indicates to the tourist what he is going to see in the town.
-A town totally anchored in time.
+Simply, the state of conservation of its medieval town has earned it to be declared a Historic-Artistic Site.
+Its main door already indicates to the tourist what he will see in the town—a town anchored in time.
 So much so that it is where the Tierra de Lobos series was filmed.

-Strolling through its narrow streets, with its original cobblestones, is perfect for the tourist who values the halo of medieval towns.
+Strolling through its narrow streets, with its original cobblestones, is perfect for tourists who value medieval towns’ halo.

 Before entering Maderuelo itself, on the other side of the reservoir, you can visit the Hermitage of Veracruz, declared a national monument in 1924, a construction that dates back to the 12th century neither more nor less.
 Inside Maderuelo, we can visit the Church of Santa María del Castillo, the Plaza del Baile or the Plaza de San Miguel.

 This town of Castilla Y León is located in one of the most spectacular geographical.
-Corners of the community, the Sierra that gives it its name.
-Surrounded by dense forests and the mountains as a backdrop.
+Corners of the Community, the Sierra that gives it its name.
+Dense forests and mountains surround it as a backdrop.
 Béjar will surprise the visitor with its impressive adaptation.
 To said environment and the mountain character of its buildings.

 Carrión de los Condes is located in the natural region of Tierra de Campos.
 40 kilometers from the province of Palencia.

-If you have ever done the route of Santiago or are considering doing it.
+Suppose you have ever done the route of Santiago or are considering doing it.
 The French route of the Camino de Santiago crosses the town from east to west.
-What’s more, Carrión de Los Condes is one of the places on.
+What’s more, Carrión de Los Condes is one of the places.
 The Palencia route where greater artistic and historical.
 Heritage is included, so it is an excellent place where you can stop.

 But not only that.
 Carrión de Los Condes has historically been a town.
-Where the coexistence between Christians and Jews has stood out.
-Giving rise to a wonderful heritage for tourists.
+Where the coexistence between Christians and Jews has stood out, we are giving rise to a beautiful heritage for tourists.

-The municipality recently added to the list of The Most Beautiful Towns in Spain.
-That we find in the region of Tierras Altas.
+The municipality was recently added to the list of The Most Beautiful Towns in Spain that we find in Tierras Altas.
 North of the province of Soria, with just over 100 inhabitants.

 Yanguas rises between the hills of this region, one of the least populated in Europe.
 Nobody would say it when seeing the life that this town overflows.
 It is located between the Masas and Cidacos rivers.
 The most common element that we can appreciate is the stones.
 They are present in all the architectural samples of the town.
 Highlighting its streets, and especially the walls of its houses.

 And speaking of their houses, they are beautiful constructions.
-Made up of slate or flagstone ashlars, masonry and timber, and mud walls.
-Offering a uniformity that impacts the eye, not to mention the beautiful natural environment that surrounds this town.
+They are made up of slate or flagstone ashlars, masonry and timber, and mud walls.
+It offers a uniformity that impacts the eye, not to mention the beautiful natural environment surrounding this town.

 In addition, the importance that the municipality has had in previous times left.
-It is a series of very interesting monuments.
-Which were declared a Historic-Artistic Site and which makes it.
+It is a series of fascinating monuments which were declared a Historic-Artistic Site and which makes it.
 Without a doubt, one of the most charming towns in Castilla y León.

-In the first place, we find the bridge of medieval origin over the Cidacos river, with three eyes and pedestrianized.
+First, we find the bridge of medieval origin over the Cidacos river, with three eyes and pedestrianized.
 But there are also more elements from medieval times.
 Such as the River and Villa Gates, old steps in the wall.
-That today are ornamental arches and the last elements of the walls that Yanguas owned.
+Today are ornamental arches and the last elements of the walls that Yanguas owned.

-Other constructions that you cannot miss are the 12th century Castle.
-The Church of San Lorenzo or the Museum of Sacred Art.
+You cannot miss other constructions: the 12th century Castle—the Church of San Lorenzo, and the Museum of Sacred Art.